 That’s why we became the first training company to raise the bar and include Ethical Practices and Business Standards in our Foundation Courses.
 We’re not the only company doing that now.
 And that’s a good thing.

 I am glad to see so many professionals now on the same page, listing professionalism and safety as priorities in medical aesthetics practices.

 Ultimately, it’s our patients who benefit from high standards of care, something I learned first-hand many years ago, and take to heart every day at work and in training now.

-What a wonderful and fulling journey it’s been!
+What a wonderful and fulfilling journey it’s been!